 Stay-at-home parents have one of the most rewarding jobs out there, but it’s also one of the toughest.
 Even tougher?
 No pay.
-For this reason, it’s important to look at the whole financial picture and ask, “What does one-income living mean for the family?”
-More than half of stay-at-home parents aren’t saving for retirement1, but that doesn’t have to be you.
+For this reason, it’s important to look at your whole financial picture and ask, “What does one-income living mean for the family?”
 Follow these simple-but-essential steps to make sure your family is on the right financial track.

 1. Open an IRA